• Skip to primary navigation

 You will love this cinnamon roll recipe for it's ease to make ahead and use as meal prep.
 They will keep at room temperature in an airtight container for up to five days.
 You can reheat them in the microwave or in the oven on a lower setting if desired.

-Top Tip for Gluten and Dairy Free King Cake Cinnamon Rolls
+Top Tip for Gluten Free King Cake Cinnamon Rolls

 Don't skip the step of drizzling the Dairy Free heavy cream over the top of the cinnamon rolls before baking.
 This trick has gone viral and is used by bakeries and restaurants for a reason.
 Not only does the heavy cream slightly caramelize giving the cinnamon rolls even more flavor, but as it absorbs into the rolls as they bake, it causes them to puff up even more and become even more pillowy.
 This works with both Dairy Free heavy cream and also dairy heavy cream.